Wahaj-Developer/Data-Structures-Algorithms/README.md

 // Output: 20sum of 10 +10
 ```
 **Explanation:**
-Here, JavaScript adds the numbers first (`a + b = 20`), then concatenates the result with the string.
+JavaScript first solves `a + b`, then concatenates the string.

 ---